 Converse is a medium-sized city located in the state of Texas.
 With a population of 22,702 people and six constituent neighborhoods, Converse is the 140th largest community in Texas.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Converse is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Converse isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Converse are a mix of both white- and blue-collar jobs.
 Overall, Converse is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Converse who work in office and administrative support (14.77%), sales jobs (10.74%), and teaching (7.93%).

 Also of interest is that Converse has more people living here who work in computers and math than 95% of the places in the US.

 The citizens of Converse are slightly better educated than the national average of 21.84% for all cities and towns, with 24.76% of adults in Converse having a bachelor's degree or advanced degree.